EBendinelli/bndy-site/src/data/blog/migrating-from-spotify-to-tidal.md

 Now for the interesting part: moving service.
 I'm a strong defender of the right to data portability, aka, the right to leave a service for another while bringing all your data.
 Think about it this way: it would be absurd if you could not bring your photos to a new phone because it's a different brand right?
 Well, I want the same experience when I'm moving to a new digital service, whatever it is.
 And in Europe, GDPR article 20 actually [mandates that](https://gdpr-info.eu/art-20-gdpr/).

-But reality if often disappointing.
+But reality is often disappointing.

 Spotify allows users to download all their data, which I did.
 But my request to TIDAL to import the data was rejected.
 In the end, most music streaming platforms basically indicate using a third-party service to migrate your data.
 Qobuz even graciously [offers a code to access the premium](https://help.qobuz.com/en/articles/58315-how-to-transfer-your-playlists-for-free-with-soundiiz) version of one of these.